Buccal Fat Removal

-Buccal Fat Pad Reduction surgery removes excess fat from the cheeks to produce a more contoured and refined appearance.
+Buccal Fat Pad Removal surgery removes excess fat from the cheeks to produce a more contoured and refined appearance.

 A face with some fullness looks healthy and youthful.
 Excessive fullness, however, disrupts the harmony of the features and produces a “chipmunk cheek” effect that makes many people self-conscious.

-Buccal Fat Pad Reduction addresses this problem by removing excess fat from the cheeks to produce a more delicate, chiselled appearance.
+Buccal Fat Pad Removal addresses this problem by removing excess fat from the cheeks to produce a more delicate, chiselled appearance.

 Effective as this procedure is, however, it should not be undertaken without some thought for the future.